 The highest tribute I can pay to our fallen is to say that they were cut from the mold of the Founding Fathers; that they did not set out to die for their country but rather that they set out to fight for that radical set of ideals that is the United States of America.

-So, I’d like to use this Veterans Day post to acknowledge the unsung heroes of America’s veterans, the productive American citizen.
+So, I’d like to use this Veterans Day post to acknowledge the unsung hero of America’s veterans, the productive American citizen.
 No military as strong and as competent as America’s can exist in a vacuum.
 It requires something else - something indispensable – a great economy.
-Rome fell, it’s welfare statism rendering its economy unable any longer to support its military defenders.
-Ditto, the 19th Century British Empire.
+Rome fell, it’s statism and corruption rendering its economy unable any longer to support its military defenders.
+Ditto the socialism-embracing British Empire.

 What is the foundation of that foundation?
 What enabled the creation of the economic powerhouse that enabled the creation of our military powerhouse?